Oregon SCI at Roll on Capitol Hill 2018!

 Support Air Carrier Access Amendments Act (S 1318/HR 5004): legislation that would make traveling more convenient and safer for people with disabilities, especially those with mobility or sensory impairments.

-Oppose ADA Education and Reform Act (HR 620): In February 2018, The US House of Representatives passed HR 620, the ADA Education and Reform Act, which limits the ability of people with disabilities to enforce their rights under the ADA to access placements of public accommodation.
-It would require individuals to send a letter of notification to the business that is out of compliance with the law, allow 60 days for them to acknowledge the barrier and then allow the business another 60 days to make “substantial progress” in fixing the access problem.
-This bill puts the burden of enforcing compliance with the ADA on the individuals who are negatively effected by noncompliance.
+Oppose ADA Education and Reform Act (HR 620): In February 2018, the US House passed HR 620.
+This bill limits people with disabilities from enforcing their ADA rights to access public places.
+It requires individuals to send a notification letter to the business first.
+Then, the business has 60 days to acknowledge the barrier.
+After that, it gets another 60 days to make “substantial progress” fixing the problem.
+This bill forces individuals affected by noncompliance to carry the burden of enforcement.

-Support Access to Essential Complex Rehab Wheelchair Components (HR 3730): this legislation would improve services to people using a customized, light-weight manual wheelchair by changing the way Medicare and Medicaid reimburse equipment providers for complex rehab technology and its components.
-Currently, the long waits for service and equipment are due to the fact that this equipment is a part of the competitive bidding process.
-The bill would increase reimbursements to (or near) market prices.
+Support Access to Essential Complex Rehab Wheelchair Components (HR 3730): This bill improves services for people who use customized, lightweight manual wheelchairs.
+It changes how Medicare and Medicaid pay equipment providers for complex rehab technology and parts.
+Right now, long waits happen because this equipment is part of the competitive bidding process.
+The bill would raise reimbursements to—or near—market prices.